rust-lang/book/second-edition/nostarch/chapter16.md

 possible by smart pointers in Chapter 15, multiple ownership can add additional complexity, since we need to manage these different owners somehow.

-Rust's type system and ownership can help a lot here in getting this management correct, though.
-For an example, let's look at one of the more common concurrency primitives for shared memory: mutexes.
+Rust’s type system and ownership can help a lot here in getting this management correct, though.
+For an example, let’s look at one of the more common concurrency primitives for shared memory: mutexes.

 ### Mutexes Allow Access to Data from One Thread at a Time

 A *mutex* is a concurrency primitive for sharing memory.
-It's short for "mutual exclusion", that is, it only allows one thread to access some data at any given time.
-Mutexes have a reputation for being hard to use, since there's a lot you have to remember:
+It’s short for “mutual exclusion”, that is, it only allows one thread to access some data at any given time.
+Mutexes have a reputation for being hard to use, since there’s a lot you have to remember:

 1. You have to remember to attempt to acquire the lock before using the data.
-2. One you're done with the data that's being guarded by the mutex, you have to remember to unlock the data so other threads can acquire the lock.
+2. One you’re done with the data that’s being guarded by the mutex, you have to remember to unlock the data so other threads can acquire the lock.

 For a real-world example of a mutex, imagine a panel discussion at a conference